mgrodriguez3/fortrananalyser/README.txt

         Each declared variable will be a buffer of the system memory so that the fewer variables are declared in the class, the better.

-    - count the number of subrutines calls
+    - count the number of subroutines calls.
         The greater the number of calls to subroutines, the greater the complexity of the code.
 Therefore, the execution time and the number of resources to be used to execute it will be greater.

+    - count the number of subroutines declared.
+        Each declared subroutine method is a good practice in programming, because it help to structure the code and improves code readability.

     - check the use of the sentence "implicit none".
         There is a convention for the implicit declaration of integer and real